Stalruth/SableyeBot4/website/PRIVACY.md

 The data listed below is also shared with Logtail (https://logtail.com) for the purposes of analysing command popularity and usage.

-This data is deleted after 1 week.
+This data is deleted after 3 days.

   - Guild ID